alitursucular/alitursucular.github.io/_posts/2019-04-18-color-codes-conversion-website.md

 $('.rgb-result').attr('value', hex_to_rgb_final); // print to html
 ```

 **Bonus note:** For RGB, theoretical bottom value is 0 and upper value is 255. (respectively white and black).
-White is _#000000_ in HEX; so the conversion leads to `0` for all digits. _#FFFFFF means black in HEX so the conversion is `15 * 16 + 15 = 256` for all digits.
+White is `#000000` in HEX; so the conversion leads to _0_ for all digits. `#FFFFFF` means black in HEX so the conversion is _15 * 16 + 15 = 256_ for all digits.

-**Sad note:** This project was live in the past (5 years ago) under the domain name of _colorconversion.co_.
+**Sad note:** This project was live 5 years ago under the domain name of _colorconversion.co_.
 However, there are many online tools, image editing softwares and code editors gives you flexibility to work with different color profiles.
 Therefore, I found no business advantage of keeping it live; instead added to my portfolio.

 **Note to self:** I found many parts which, could be improved.
-It is good to review your work and see the progress you made.
+It is good to review your work and see the progress you have made.

 Thanks for reading!
 Please feel free to contact me and share your thoughts.